-- Amendments to IAS 7 "Statement of Cash Flows" and IFRS 7 "Financial Instruments: Disclosures" (effective for annual periods beginning on or after 1 January 2024). - IAS 21 The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability (Amendments).
-The amendments are effective for annual reporting periods beginning on or after January 1, 2025, with earlier application permitted - Amendment in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.
-In December 2015 the IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting.
+- Annual Improvements to IFRS Accounting Standards Volume 11.
+In July 2024, the IASB issued Annual Improvements to IFRS Accounting Standards Volume 11.
+An entity shall apply those amendments for annual reporting periods beginning on or after January 1, 2026.
+Earlier application is permitted. - Amendment in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.
+In December 2015, the IASB postponed the effective date of this amendment indefinitely pending the outcome of its research project on the equity method of accounting.